cncf/wg-serverless/workflow/spec/spec.md

 Serverless Workflow can be used to:

-* **Orchestrate serverless application logic**: serverless applications are typical event-driven and can be very hard to manage.
+* **Orchestrate serverless application logic**: serverless applications are typically event-driven and can be very hard to manage.
 Serverless Workflow groups the application events and functions into a coherent unit and simplifies orchestration of the app logic.
 * **Define and coordinate application control flow**: allow the users to define the execution/operation